Interested in the electrical, control and power industry? Study the Electrical Engineering major in the Bachelor of Engineering Technology.

 The Electrical Engineering major equips you with the skills to design, implement, and maintain power and utility systems.
 You also learn about electrical power engineering circuits, process control systems and programmable logic displays.
-In your final year you specialise in building services, power or control papers.
+In your final year you specialise in building services, power or control courses.

 This is part of the Bachelor of Engineering Technology.

 Most courses last one semester and are worth 15 points.
 If you're a full-time student, you normally complete 120 points each year (360 points for the entire degree).

 You also need to complete a minimum of 600 hours of planned supervised work placement to graduate.
 This work experience exposes you to real engineering practices and management systems and helps you build engineering networks.

 And choose 45 points from the elective courses listed below.